asimkadav/carburizer/README.md

 carburizer
 ==========

-Carburizer is a tool that removes hardware dependence bugs.
+Carburizer is a tool that removes/finds hardware dependence bugs.

 Carburizer is a tool that removes hardware dependence bugs.
 More details here.
 This page demonstrates how to get carburizer (the static analysis component) working on your local machine.
 Software Required